Best Keto Supplements: The Ones You Want (and Some You Can Skip)

 - Electrolytes, ketone supplements, specific vitamins and mitochondrial enhancers can help you maintain your energy levels and avoid the side-effects of ketosis (like the keto-flu).

-The ketogenic diet is a powerful tool burn fat, optimize brain power and curb cravings.
-You get these benefits because your body runs differently on keto.
+The ketogenic diet is a powerful tool to burn fat, optimize brain power and curb cravings.
+You get these health benefits because your body runs differently on keto.
 Because you’re burning fat instead of carbs for energy, you may have different nutritional needs.
-Supplements can help fill in the gaps in your diet.
+Keto supplements can help fill in the gaps in your diet.
 Here are the best keto supplements to try, plus two you can skip.

 Do keto supplements work?
-These four nutritional supplements are particularly valuable when you’re on any type of keto diet, whether it’s standard keto, cyclical keto (also called carb cycling) or targeted keto.
+These four nutritional supplements are particularly valuable when you’re on any type of high-fat, low-carb diet, whether it’s cyclical keto (also called carb cycling), targeted keto or living the keto lifestyle.
 Talk to your doctor before you add any new supplements to your routine.

 “MCT” stands for “medium-chain triglyceride.”
 MCT oil is a quality fat made from coconuts.
-And as far as keto supplements go, MCT oil is one of the best ways to get even deeper into ketosis.
+And as far as keto supplements go, Bulletproof Brain Octane C8 MCT oil is one of the best ways to get even deeper into ketosis.

-It only takes a few steps for your body to turn MCTs into ketone energy for your cells.
-On the keto diet, you want to maintain ketone levels to stay in a fat-burning state and reap all those keto benefits, like fewer cravings and amplified brain power.
-And if you want better results at the gym, research shows that MCT oil may even give you a boost before an intense workout.
+It only takes a few steps for your body to turn MCT oil into ketone energy for your cells.
+On the keto diet, you want to maintain ketone levels to stay in a fat-burning state and reap all those ketosis benefits, like fewer cravings and amplified brain power.
+And if you want better results at the gym, research shows that MCT oil may even boost your athletic performance.

 The bottom line: MCT oil is great for keto, but not all MCTs are the same.
-To give your body the fastest access to ketogenic energy, choose a supplement with pure C8 (caprylic acid) MCT oil like Brain Octane oil.
-It’s the all-around best MCT oil for ketogenic energy because your body quickly converts it into ketones.
+To give your body the fastest access to ketogenic energy, choose a supplement with pure C8 (caprylic acid) MCT oil like Brain Octane C8 MCT oil.

 When you’re on a high-carb diet, your body stores sugar in the form of glycogen.
 Your glycogen stores are energy reserves.
 When you do something particularly taxing or go a few hours without eating, you’ll start to burn your glycogen stores for fuel.

 Things are different when you’re on a keto diet.
-You aren’t eating carbs or sugar, which means you get really low on glycogen stores.
-So when you need extra energy, you burn through body fat.
+You aren’t regularly eating carbs or sugar, which means you get really low on glycogen stores.
+So when your body’s energy levels are low, you burn fat for energy instead.

-To prevent these keto side effects, make sure you get plenty of electrolytes when you’re in ketosis.
+To prevent these side effects of ketosis, make sure you take an electrolyte supplement.
 While it’s best to get your nutrition from whole foods, electrolyte supplements can also help you hit daily recommended ranges.